Learning Correlated Latent Representations with Adaptive Priors: Abstract

 \section{Abstract}

-\Acrlongpl{VAE} (\acrshortpl{VAE}) have been widely applied for learning compact low-dimensional latent representations for high-dimensional data.
-When the correlation structure among data points is available, previous work proposed \acrlongpl{CVAE} (\acrshortpl{CVAE}) which employ a structured mixture model as prior and a structured variational posterior for each mixture component to enforce the learned latent representations to follow the same correlation structure.
-However, as we demonstrate in this paper, such a choice can not guarantee that \acrshortpl{CVAE} can capture all of the correlations.
+\Acrlongpl{VAE} (\acrshortpl{VAE}) have been widely applied for learning compact, low-dimensional latent representations of high-dimensional data.
+When the correlation structure among data points is available, previous work proposed \acrlongpl{CVAE} (\acrshortpl{CVAE}), which employ a structured mixture model as prior and a structured variational posterior for each mixture component to enforce that the learned latent representations follow the same correlation structure.
+However, as we demonstrate in this work, such a choice cannot guarantee that \acrshortpl{CVAE} capture all the correlations.
 Furthermore, it prevents us from obtaining a tractable joint and marginal variational distribution.
-To address these issues, we propose \acrlongpl{ACVAE} (\acrshortpl{ACVAE}), which apply an adaptive prior distribution that can be adjusted during training, and learn a tractable joint distribution via a saddle-point optimization procedure.
+To address these issues, we propose \acrlongpl{ACVAE} (\acrshortpl{ACVAE}), which apply an adaptive prior distribution that can be adjusted during training and can learn a tractable joint variational distribution.
 Its tractable form also enables further refinement with belief propagation.
-Experimental results on two real datasets show that \acrshortpl{ACVAE} outperform other benchmarks significantly.
+Experimental results on link prediction and hierarchical clustering show that \acrshortpl{ACVAE} significantly outperform \acrshortpl{CVAE} among other benchmarks.

-\section{Introduction}
+\section{INTRODUCTION}

 \Acrlongpl{VAE} (\acrshortpl{VAE}) \citep{kingma2013auto,rezende2014stochastic} are a family of deep generative models that learn latent embeddings for data.
 By applying variational inference on the latent variables, \acrshortpl{VAE} learn a stochastic mapping from high-dimensional data to low-dimensional representations, which can be used for many downstream tasks, including classification, regression, and clustering.